danielsaidi/website_danielsaidi/_posts/2012/2012-02-22-use-phantomboo-to-automatically-build-test-analyze-and-publish-to-nuget-and-github.md

 ---
-title:  "Use Phantom/Boo to build, test and publish to NuGet and GitHub"
+title: Use Phantom/Boo to build, test and publish to NuGet and GitHub
 date:  2012-02-22 12:00:00 +0100
 tags:  .net continous-integration
 ---

 When developing my NExtra library, I used to handle the release process manually.
 Since a release involves executing unit tests, bundling, zipping and uploading to